 Stunning and back-up stunning are critically important steps in processing operations to ensure animal welfare is protected.
 We require pre-slaughter stunning for 100% of animals of all species supplying Maple Leaf Foods throughout our global supply chains.

-Back-up stunning is critical to protect animal welfare any time there is a concern that an animal may not have been stunned effectively.
-We firmly believe that processing plant employees must be encouraged to apply back-up stunning without reservation.
-It is always better to apply a secondary stun to more animals than necessary than to risk missing an animal.
+Stunning effectiveness is monitored constantly by our processing plant team members, and corrective actions are required any time there is a concern that an animal may not have been stunned effectively.
+In our pork operations, back-up stunning is applied without reservation, and we believe it is always better to apply a secondary stun to more animals than necessary than to risk missing an animal.
+In our poultry operations, if an unstunned bird is ever observed, it is humanely euthanized.
+By transitioning to controlled atmosphere stunning, we have reduced our frequency of unstunned animals to essentially zero.

-We are committed to continuously improving stunning technologies in our facilities.
-We are implementing controlled atmosphere stunning for all broiler chickens we process, which reduces stress to birds by rendering them insensible prior to shackling.
-This system was first implemented in our Edmonton operation in 2019 followed by our London operation in late 2022.
-We are planning to complete the transition of production to our London operation by the end of 2023, after which time all broiler chickens we process will be stunned using controlled atmosphere stunning.
-In 2022, 19% of chickens we processed were stunned using controlled atmosphere stunning.
-We utilize CO_2 stunning in our Brandon pork plant which allows pigs to be moved in groups, reducing stress to the pigs and enabling easier handling.
+We are committed to continuously improving stunning technologies in our facilities and are proud to report that all chickens we process are stunned using humane controlled atmosphere stunning as of the end of 2023.
+Controlled atmosphere stunning reduces stress to birds by rendering them insensible prior to shackling.
+In 2023, 72% of chickens we processed were stunned using controlled atmosphere stunning.
+We use CO_2 stunning in our Brandon pork plant which allows pigs to be moved in groups, reducing stress to the pigs and enabling easier handling.

-Species 2020 2021 2022 Comments Total Protein Supply 99.7% 99.7% 99.8% Proportion of global animal protein supply subject to pre-slaughter stunning based on total kilograms sourced of broiler chicken, heavy fowl, pork, turkey, beef, veal, eggs, and dairy.
-The remaining 0.2% is due to lack of available data on slaughter of dairy cattle and laying hens, which are not part of our supply chain.
-Broilers 99.9% 99.9% 99.9% Percent stunned effectively of the broiler chickens we processed (93% of our global broiler chicken supply).
-Pork 0.2% 0.4% 0.3% Percent of pigs subject to repeat stunning of the pigs we processed (96% of our global pork supply).
-Other Species Not available Not available Not available Data for heavy fowl, turkey, beef, and veal are not available.
+Species 2020 2021 2022 2023 Comments Total Protein Supply 99.7% 99.7% 99.8% 99.7% Proportion of global animal protein supply subject to pre-slaughter stunning based on total kilograms sourced of broiler chicken, heavy fowl, pork, turkey, beef, veal, eggs, and dairy.
+The remaining 0.3% is due to lack of available data on slaughter of dairy cattle and laying hens, which are not part of our supply chain.
+Broilers 99.9% 99.9% 99.9% 99.9% Percent stunned effectively of the broiler chickens we processed (96% of our global broiler chicken supply).
+Pork 0.2% 0.4% 0.3% 0.2% Percent of pigs subject to repeat stunning of the pigs we processed (92% of our global pork supply).
+Other Species Not available Not available Not available Not available Data for heavy fowl, turkey, beef, and veal are not available.